 "If you don't enjoy the snow, you get just as much snow without any joy."

 Here at Livability, our #1 goal is helping people discover their best place to live.
-Every year, we analyze thousands of pieces of data and study the latest relocation trends, generational shifts and job opportunities to create our Top 100 Best Places to Live list, as well as the Top 10 Places to Retire, the Best Affordable Places to Live and many more rankings and articles.
+Every year, we analyze thousands of pieces of data and study the latest relocation trends, generational shifts and job opportunities to create our Top 100 Best Places to Live list, as well as daily content and listicles to help you make those decisions.

 The cities we highlight are absolutely, awesomely, indisputably great places to live.

-Does a few months of extreme cold negate all the amazing things about a city?
-No, but it definitely makes some people think twice about relocating.
-We totally understand, which is why we wanted to get the scoop on how to make the best of the cold months from those who know best: the people who live in really cold places.
+Do a few months of extreme cold negate all the amazing things about a city?
+No, but it makes some people think twice about relocating.
+We understand, which is why we wanted to get the scoop on how to make the best of the cold months from those who know best: the people who live in really cold places.

 1. Stay Busy